refractionPOINT/lce_doc/docs/qs-string_distance.md

 # Levenshtein Distance

-Another good starting item to get set up as part of your initial posture is Levenshtein distance.
+Another good starting item to set up as part of your initial posture is Levenshtein distance.
 A common phishing practice employed by bad actors is to use a domain that is similar enough to the given organization that a user will not recognize the difference on a quick glance.
 The detection in this example will catch when a domain that is similar (but different) to the ones being watched shows up on the endpoint.
-This particular notification is fired when said domain is one or two characters different than one of the ones we are monitoring.
+This particular notification is fired when said domain is one or two characters different than the ones we are monitoring.

 ```yaml
 max: 2